bharatmehanhub/transutil/README.md

 i.e. MacOS, Windows and Linux systems.

 Currently, this first version of 'transutil' only implements copy
 functionality using copyfile method.
-The method do gives us an option to copy metadata from the source.
+This method also gives us an option
+to copy metadata from the source to defined targets.

 ### Contributors